PRISHIta123/Curriculum_RL_for_Driving/README.md

 1.Three methods of either default, manual curriculum or BO Curriculum can be used for training the PPO RL autonomous driving agent.
 2.Each of these methods can be used to train and evaluate the PPO agent in either constant/varying turnrates, obstacle probabilities or a combination of both.

-### Training/Testing existing curricula
+### Training/Testing PPO Agents with existing curricula

-To train a PPO Agent in a particular setting run:
+To train a PPO Agent in a particular MODE (using previously found manual/BO curricula which are hardcoded) run:
 ```python CarRacing_PPO.py --mode MODE --train True```
 where MODE is based on a particular training method/environment setting combination:
 1.PPO- Default turnrates